Open Dental gives you full database access and published pricing. Curve handles everything in one cloud subscription. We compare both approaches.

 Migration is the core pitch.
 2,500+ completed migrations with named testimonials citing specific savings.
 Curve has built its brand around making switching easy.
 Open Dental offers data conversions from 200+ systems, which is broad, but migrating to a self-hosted product involves more decisions (hosting, configuration, deployment) than migrating to a fully managed cloud.

 More polished UX.
 Curve has a modern, purpose-built cloud interface.
-Open Dental's .NET application is functional but looks like what it is — software with open-source heritage.
+Open Dental's .NET application is functional but looks like what it is — software with desktop application heritage.
 For practices that value design and user experience, Curve is more pleasant to use daily.

 The Philosophy Comparison